guutz/symbiont-workspace/.docs/image-optimization-strategy.md

 > **📖 Part of the Zero-Rebuild CMS Vision** - See `.docs/zero-rebuild-cms-vision.md` for the complete architecture

+> **⚠️ IMPLEMENTATION STATUS: DESIGNED ONLY**
+> This document contains a complete design for image optimization, but **no code has been implemented yet**.
+> - ❌ No Nhost Storage bucket configuration exists
+> - ❌ No image download/upload utilities implemented
+> - ❌ No URL rewriting in markdown processor
+>
+> This is a **roadmap document** for Phase 2 implementation.

 ## Context

 We're building a dynamic blog CMS where: